Amr2812/private-lessons-lms/README.md

   - Multer as a streaming middleware between client and Google Cloud Storage as I built a custom storage class and factory for it for uploading profile pictures
   - Google Cloud Storage Signed URLs for uploading lessons/videos

+- **Logging:**

+  - Logging with WinstonJS
+  - Error Reporting with Sentry
+  - Logging Requests with Morgan

 - **Authentication & Authorization:**